 The Mostly Un-Necessary Summary

-Like the other “top monitoring software” articles, this list is by no means complete.
 Log monitoring is a vast and varied sub-specialty within the monitoring discipline, and there are solutions out there to fit almost any use case.
 If you are just beginning your search for the right tool for the job, I hope this has given you a head start.
-If you already have a log management tool and are either considering a change or addition, I recommend trying a log tool like SolarWinds Log & Event Manager primarily due to its focus on helping IT departments easily manage security and compliance with an easy-to-use event log monitoring solution.
+If you already have a log management tool and are either considering a change or addition, I recommend trying a log tool like SolarWinds Security Event Manager primarily due to its focus on helping IT departments easily manage security and compliance with an easy-to-use event log monitoring solution.